Quality of your website made to measure? - Understand the Google Quality Rater Guidelines

 If the content of a page can affect a person's happiness, health, finances or safety, the page is considered YMYL.

-So-called "Your Money your Life" sites, or YMYL sites for short, have stricter guidelines when it comes to the quality and especially the E-A-T-evaluation.
+So-called "Your Money your Life" sites, or YMYL sites for short, have stricter guidelines when it comes to quality and, above all, the E-A-T-evaluation.
 We will go into this in more detail below.

 The categories described in the QRG include the following: